 You can save money by adjusting your trip to accommodate different flight schedules.
 For example, most people want to head on vacation over the weekend, but this is an expensive option.
 So, change your flights to land on weekdays when others are working.
-Another flight-saving hack is to look for flights that depart at night or evenings.
+Another flight-saving hack is to look for flights that depart at night or evening.

-By booking your flight in advance, you can cut vital costs for your upcoming flights because you’ll be able to research the best companies for budget flights when are the best times to fly, and won’t be under pressure to book a flight since you have time to be picky.
+By booking your flight in advance, you can cut vital costs for your upcoming flights because you’ll be able to research the best companies for budget flights, when are the best times to fly, and won’t be under pressure to book a flight since you have time to be picky.

-If you wait until the last minute to fly, you are more prone to cut out vital research needed to compare cost and perks between flight companies, and there will be less wiggle room since flights are more likely to be fully booked.
+If you wait until the last minute to fly, you are more prone to cut out vital research needed to compare costs and perks between flight companies, and there will be less wiggle room since flights are more likely to be fully booked.